gchq/sleeper/docs/adr/transaction-log-state-store.md

 We have two implementations of the state store that tracks partitions and files in a Sleeper table.
 This takes some effort to keep both working as the system changes, and both have problems.

-The DynamoDB implementation stores partitions and files as individual items in DynamoDB tables.
+The DynamoDB state store holds partitions and files as individual items in DynamoDB tables.
 This means that updates which affect many items at once require splitting into separate transactions, and we can't always apply changes as atomically or quickly as we would like.
-When working with many items at once, there's also a consistency issue where as we page through these items to load them into memory, the data may change in DynamoDB in between pages.
+When working with many items at once, there's a consistency issue.
+As we page through these items to load them into memory, the data may change in DynamoDB in between pages.

-The S3 implementation stores one file for partitions and one for files, both in an S3 bucket.
+The S3 state store keeps one file for partitions and one for files, both in an S3 bucket.
 A DynamoDB table is used to track the current revision of each file, and each change means writing a whole new file.
 This means that each change takes some time to process, and if two changes happen to the same file at once, it backs out and has to retry.
 Under contention, many retries may happen.
 It's common for updates to fail entirely due to too many retries, or to take a long time.